 Even if it’s still legal where you live, it’s cruel and should not be practiced.

-Hopefully, this article helps by giving you ideas on how to get a cat to use the scratching post - and avoid clawing at your furniture and carpets.
+Hopefully, this article helps by giving you ideas on how to get a cat to use the scratching post - and avoid scratching furniture and carpets.